bobbyngo/Elevator-Control-System-And-Simulator/README.txt

 * ElevatorRequestTest.java: Test class for ElevatorRequest class
 * SystemTest.java: Test class for the behaviors of the system
 * FloorTest.java: Test class for the floor system
-* SchedulerStateTest.java: Test class for Scheduler state subsystem
+* SchedulerContextTest.java: Test class for Scheduler state subsystem
 * ElevatorStateTest.java: Test class for Elevator state subsystem
 * ElevatorTest.java: Test class for Scheduler subsystem